starmpcc/medARC-QA/README.md

 This repo contains the evaluation code for the paper "[EVALUATION OF LARGE LANGUAGE MODEL ABSTRACTION AND REASONING IN LONG-TAIL AND OPEN-ENDED MEDICAL TASKS]()"

 ## Introduction
-We introduce MedARC, a question and answer (QA) benchmark designed to evaluate LLMs in long-tail or out-of-distribution medical tasks that are outside their training data corpora.
-Our results show that a LLMs show poor performance on MedARC contrasting with findings on conventional medical QA (e.g. USMLE), indicating that MMLU-Pro includes more complex reasoning questions.
+We introduce MedARC-QA, a question and answer (QA) benchmark designed to evaluate LLMs in long-tail or out-of-distribution medical tasks that are outside their training data corpora.
+Our results show that a LLMs show poor performance on MedARC-QA contrasting with findings on conventional medical QA (e.g. USMLE), indicating that MMLU-Pro includes more complex reasoning questions.

 ## Updates
 **January 3, 2025**: Added paper code to the repository.